idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

         className : String

-In the case of ``addStudent`` earlier, we can still add a student to a ``SizedClass`` since the size is implicit, and will be updated when a student is added:
+In the case of ``addStudent`` earlier, we can still add a student to a ``SizedClass`` since the size is implicit and will be updated when a student is added:

 .. code-block:: idris